simonjbeaumont/ocaml-pci/README.md

 An OCaml library exposing an API over bindings to `libpci`.

-This library uses Ctypes to generate type-safe bindings to `libpci` which is part of "[http://mj.ucw.cz/sw/pciutils/](The PCI Utilities)" package shipped with most operating systems.
+This library uses Ctypes to generate type-safe bindings to `libpci` which is part of "[The PCI Utilities](http://mj.ucw.cz/sw/pciutils/)" package shipped with most operating systems.

 Rather than being a completely transparent set of bindings, this library